 ~Wen Zhengming (1470-1559)

-For us, many of the traditional features of the Dunedin Chinese Garden struck with an air of familiarity.
-We have been to Suzhou (China), home to the Masters of the Net Garden used as a basis for the design of the Dunedin Chinese Garden.
+For us, many of the traditional features of the Dunedin Chinese Garden struck us with an air of familiarity.
+We have been to Suzhou (China), home to the Masters of the Net Garden, used as a basis for the design of the Dunedin Chinese Garden.
 While we didn’t visit that garden, we did explore others.

 Practical Information on the Dunedin Chinese Garden